 If the certificates are require:

-Customer will enter the LDAP Configuration information as they did previously, and select with LDAP+TLS.
+Enter the LDAP Configuration information as was done previously, and select with LDAP+TLS.

 - Have the Customer copy the certificates they are going to use to the $EIAM_HOME directory.